University of Minnesota fraternities and sororities: Dormant service societies

-Religious-themed fraternities and sororities
+Religious fraternities and sororities

-Primarily active during the 1940s and 1950s, these groups were formed in response to student interest in Greek life for those who required a closer association with peers of the same faith tradition.
+Primarily active during the 1940s and 1950s, these groups were formed in response to student interest in an association with peers of the same faith tradition.
 Some were local organizations, some national.
 Some were residential, and all were co-ed unless noted.
 Note that some religious-themed and residential fraternities and sororities are listed under the Academic and Social groups by their choice.
-Many other religious-oriented groups on campus are NOT designed to resemble fraternities, and are not listed here.
+Many other religious-oriented groups on campus are not designed to resemble fraternities and are not listed here.
 Groups are listed by date of local founding.

-Other student organizations

-The 2019–20 University of Minnesota Student Group search page included over 1,100 unique organizations.
-Major groupings include Greek-affiliation societies as listed on this page, which are further subdivided into academic/social, honors, professional societies, service groups, or recognition groups.